This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 10. The Bull

-Westfield, one of the largest shopping malls in Europe may not be everyone’s idea of heaven, but at least there is also a pub here if you are waiting for your partner or friend to finish their retail habit, which is the main reason we’ve visited it before (whilst one of us takes waaaay too long trying on clothes).
+Westfield, one of the largest shopping malls in Europe may not be everyone’s idea of heaven, but at least there is also a pub here if you are waiting for your partner or friend to finish their shopping (we’re talking from experience here!).

 11. Green Shepherd’s Bush